 Emory University School of Law

-Professor Nicole N. Morris is a Professor in Practice and Director of the TI:GER program at Emory Law School.
+Nicole N. Morris is a member of the faculty at Emory University School of Law.
+She is a Professor in Practice and Director of the TI:GER program.
 TI:GER (Technological Innovation: Generating Economic Results) is an innovative partnership between Emory and Georgia Institute of Technology (Georgia Tech) that brings together graduate students in law, business, science and engineering to work on ways to take innovative ideas from the lab to the marketplace.
-As a Professor in Practice, her areas of expertise include patent law, patent litigation, patent prosecution, IP licensing and strategy.

-Professor Morris is a frequent speaker on innovation topics including technology commercialization strategy, patent strategy and IP licensing.
+Professor Morris is a frequent speaker on innovation topics including the legal implications of technology, innovation strategy, patent strategy and IP licensing.